0xdod/imagIne/README.md

 -   `npm install` to install all required dependencies
 -   Install MongoDB Community Edition ([instructions](https://docs.mongodb.com/manual/installation/#tutorials)) and run it by executing `mongod`
 -   `npm run dev` to start the local server

-Alternately, to quickly try out this app live, you can check it [here](https://imagepload.herokuapp.com)

-# Code Overview

 ## Application Structure